Applications, Permits, and Inspections

 Zoning, Use, or Sign Permits ONLY

-The permitting portal has been having some technical issues and providing many with a "Bad Gateway Error".
-If this happens to you, please do the following:
+If the permitting portal is having technical problems and you are receiving a "Bad Gateway Error" message, please do the following:

-2. If clearing your cache and cookies does not work, try using a different browser.
+- If clearing your browser's cache and cookies does not work, try using a different browser.

-4. If none of the options above work, please use a .pdf version of the permits through the hyperlinks below.
+- If none of the above options work, please use the PDF versions of the permits available at the links below:

 Fee Schedule 2023-2024